near/docs/docs/develop/node/maintenance/upgrade_alert.md

 * [Testnet](https://github.com/near/near-explorer/blob/master/backend/config/env-indexer-testnet#L14-L17)
 * [Mainnet](https://github.com/near/near-explorer/blob/master/backend/config/env-indexer-mainnet#L14-L17)

 Step 2.
-Add a dashboard with a graph panel with the following SQL query.
-Grafana only supports alerts on the Graph panels, therefore this needs a workaround to fit the table table into a timeseries format.
+Add a dashboard with a Graph panel with the following SQL query.
+Grafana only supports alerts on the Graph panels, therefore this needs a workaround to fit the Table data into a Graph format.

 ```
 SELECT $__time(time_sec)